Musical Futures: Informal learning in the music classroom

 Lucy Green, the Institute of Education and Hertfordshire Music Service developed a self-directed, independent learning music education program.
 Students work in small groups on a series of musical tasks.
 This draws on the real-life learning practices of professional musicians.

 Whole curriculum approach

 Nottingham City Music Service developed a program for Year 7-8 students.
 It puts the students in real musical activities and environments.
 It aims to draw together practice from classroom, instrumental and extra-curricular music into an integrated package for students.

 Personalising extra-curricular learning

 Education Leeds Artforms created a program to help young people to make choices about the music they engage with beyond the classroom.

+Recent Developments

+Following its international expansion, Musical Futures International (MFI) has continued to develop classroom resources and professional-learning opportunities for music teachers across Australia, Asia and other regions.
+During the early 2020s, MFI increased its focus on digital access and teacher training through blended online and in-person workshops.

+In 2024, MFI launched a redesigned online subscription platform consolidating its teaching resources into a single digital system.
+The platform includes expanded versions of the *Just Play* and *Everyone Can Play* programmes, new projects such as *Play Now*, *Express Yourself Hip-Hop Songwriting*, and *Recreate*—an electronic-music unit supporting creativity in digital audio workstations (DAWs).

+Since 2023, MFI has also explored the role of artificial intelligence in music education through initiatives such as the “AI Artist Coach” tools and electronic-music pedagogy projects, which integrate AI-assisted creativity and student-centred learning.

+Musical Futures International continues to collaborate with education partners, universities, and industry organisations to deliver workshops, conferences and student music festivals in the Asia-Pacific region.